davekinkead/davekinkead.github.io/vitae.md

 layout: page
 title:  Curriculum Vitae
 permalink: /vitae/
-class: white
 ---

-I’m a computational philosopher at the University of Queensland with a focus on moral and political philosophy.
-Most of my work involves the use of Agent Based Models to test the claims of other theorists and to examine philosophical questions from a unique perspective.
+I’m a computational philosopher at the University of Queensland with a focus on political philosophy, digital ethics, and philosophical pedagogies.
+My current research involves the use of agent based models to test the coherence of theories, how big data impacts democracy, and developing digital tools to enhance critical thinking and reasoning.

 ## Areas of Competence

-Political Philosophy, Computational Philisophy, Ethics & Moral Philosophy.
+Political Philosophy, Computational Philosophy, Philosophical Pedagogies, Ethics.

 ## Education